HMS Viper (1777)

 HMS Viper was the Massachusetts privateer schooner Viper that captured on 26 September 1776.
 The Royal Navy purchased Viper in 1777.
-She then was broken up in New York in 1779.
+She was broken up in New York in 1779.

 Massachusetts service and capture

 Viper was on her first cruise in 1776 under her captain, Commander Benjamin Wormell (or Wormwell), when the British captured her.
 The notice in the London Gazette, under the heading "By the Perseus", simply states: "Viper, B. Wornwell, Master, Martin and Co.
 Owners; from Boston, on a Cruize; fitted as a Privateer."

 British service

 The Admiralty bought Viper for £349 1s 9d on 17 July 1777.
 However, she may already have been active in the Royal Navy's service for some time, in fact, from not long after her capture.
 The same issue of the London Gazette that reported her capture had a long list of vessels captured between 10 March and 31 December 1776.
-That list includes 10 small prizes "By the Viper".
+That list includes 10 small prizes, "By the Viper".

 Four boats on a fishing voyage from Piscataqua, carrying fish: